-In this article we will be walking you through steps to first boot your SPYRUS WorkSafe Pro Linux2Go drive and use it.
-More details about SPYRUS WorkSafe Pro Linux2Go device.
+In this article, we will be walking you through steps to first boot your SPYRUS WorkSafe Pro Linux2Go drive and use it.
+More details about the SPYRUS WorkSafe Pro Linux2Go device.
 We will be covering more about the device in another article.

 Step 1 :

 Once you are in BIOS, you need to change the boot sequence.
-Normally its Optical drive, Hard Disk and network/external.
-Means machine will search for attached optical drive CD or DVD ROM for the operating system to boot.
+Normally its Optical drive, Hard Disk, and network/external.
+Means machine will search for the attached optical drive CD or DVD ROM for the operating system to boot.
 If not found then it will search attached hard disks.
-If it doesn’t found OS there it will proceed to check network boot or peripherals devices which have OS to boot.
+If it doesn’t found OS there it will proceed to check network boot or peripherals devices that have OS to boot.

-In our case, we want to boot from USB change the sequence to external boot method before internal hard disk.
+In our case, we want to boot from USB change the sequence to the external boot method before the internal hard disk.
 So, the system will check peripheral i.e. USB i.e. our Linux2Go device to boot before internal hard disk which already has OS.
-This way we are booting from Linux2Go device rather than host computer’s hard disk.
+This way we are booting from the Linux2Go device rather than the host computer’s hard disk.

 Save the settings and reboot the system.
 Its usually can be done by pressing

 F10 key and then answering yes to prompt saying ‘save settings and reboot’.
 But again this might be little different depending on your hardware manufacturer standards.